Kenneth Mason (geographer)

-Lieut-Colonel Kenneth Mason MC (10 September 1887 – 2 June 1976) was a British soldier and explorer notable as the first statutory professor of Geography at the University of Oxford.
+Lieutenant-Colonel Kenneth Mason MC (10 September 1887 – 2 June 1976) was a British soldier and explorer notable as the first statutory professor of Geography at the University of Oxford.
 His work surveying the Himalayas was rewarded in 1927 with a Royal Geographical Society Founder's Medal, the citation reading for his connection between the surveys of India and Russian Turkestan, and his leadership of the Shaksgam Expedition.

 Personal life

 Kenneth Mason was born at Sutton, Surrey, the son of Ellen Martin (née Turner) and Stanley Engledue Mason, a timber broker.
 He was educated first at Homefield Preparatory School, where he was savagely beaten, but regarded such treatment with equanimity, offering the opinion that "If every silly ass that grows a beard and sits down in the London roads to demonstrate had been well and truly beaten when young, he too might have learned sense!".
 Mason went on to Cheltenham College, where he excelled in Mathematics and prepared for exams required to enter the army.
 He was successful and joined the Royal Military Academy, Woolwich in 1905.
 Mason married Dorothy Helen Robinson in 1917 and they had two sons and one daughter.
 Devoted to the Drapers' Company, Mason became its Master in 1949.